melvinr/melvinr.github.io/Real-time-web/week-1/README.md

 Describe what your application should do and which aspects will be reactive.

 ###Create fitness recipes
-The application will allow users to create recipes with data from The FatSecret Platform API, which contains foods and its corresponding nutritional values.
-Whilst adding foods to the recipe, the most important nutritional values will be added and shown.
+The application will allow users to create recipes for fitness purposes.
+When creating a recipe, it will be important to specify the diet type it is meant for.
+The three options will be: bulking, cutting and maintaining.
 When recipes have been created they are added to the homepage which contains a live feed of newly created recipes.

 ####Target Audience
 FitnessByte's target audience will be people who exercise and have a certain nutrition and/or weight goal.
 For example, are the recipes meant for 'cutting' or 'bulking'.
 But of course, the application can also be useful to people who just need some inspiration for dinner.